 From this data we conclude that a minimum of about 9 feet of discrete right slip probably occurred here and was likely augmented by at least 1+ feet of warping.
-As one objective of this report is to make a reasonably conservative assessment of the Peninsula segment of the San Andreas fault's slip hazard, we are more comfortable with the larger surveyed estimate.

 The "tectonic knocker" seen Figure 4.1.13-2, is one of the common very hard rock type of marine origin found in Franciscan mélange; it demonstrates clearly that the fault, seeking to navigate the path of least resistance through the earth to reach the surface, will not necessarily be able to choose a straight path.
 Schussler's caption on this photo says the fault here slipped 7 feet, but does not tell us what sort of feature he found to measure this displacement.
 Another 0.1 mile southeast along the fault from this chert boulder is our well-located site 15, which where the San Andreas fault crossed Lawson's Fence "A".
-In any case, we believe that seven feet of right slip for Site 13 is likely a minimum value and indicates there might have been an unrecognized fault strand near the chert knocker or at least two or more feet of ground warping in this neighborhood that was not recorded.
+In any case, we believe that seven feet of right slip for Site 13 is likely a minimum value and indicates there might have been an unrecognized fault strand near the chert knocker or at least two or more feet of ground warping in this neighborhood that was not recognized or recorded.

-Figure 4.1.14-1 shows that the Pilarcitos pipeline (blue line) diverged well east of the reservoir between fault crossings FX-4 and FX-5.
-Prior to the construction of the 30" WI pipe here, there was a prior flume version of the Pilarcitos conduit, also running east of the reservoir, but at a lower elevation than the pipe.
+Figure 4.1.14-1 shows that the Pilarcitos pipeline (blue line) diverged well east of the San Andreas Reservoir between fault crossings FX-4 and FX-5.
+Prior to the construction of the 30" WI pipe here, there was a prior flume version of the Pilarcitos conduit, also running east of the reservoir, but at a different elevation than the pipe.
 The alignment shown in this figure reflects a collage of available historic maps of where the pipe was actually located.
-We relied mostly on Scowden's 1875-vintage survey.
+We relied mostly on Scowden's 1875-vintage survey (Figure 2-24).
 Schussler's hand drawn map in his 1906 report suggests a rough location of the pipeline in this area.
 It can be assured that the invert of the pipe was always under 600 feet elevation through this zone; most of the hilly terrain east of the reservoir is between 450 feet (lake level) and 550 feet.
-Between its original construction in 1868 and 1906, there were a few blowouts of the pipe in this area; sometimes the pipe was repaired in place (adding external clamps), and sometimes the pipe was re-laid over a few hundred feet.
-Scowden's 1875 survey strongly infers that the pipe crossed the county road twice, and this is adopted in the blue line.
-Overall, the reader should understand that the precise location of the pipe in 1906 is uncertain.
+Between its original construction in 1868 and 1906, there were a few blowouts of the pipe in this area; sometimes the pipe was repaired in place (adding external clamps), and sometimes the pipe crossed the county road twice, and this is adopted in the blue line.
+Overall, the reader should understand that the precise location of the pipe in 1906 is and will remain uncertain.